 Booking accommodation is highly suggested before arriving.
 There are very limited options with the exceptions of Leknes or Stramsund.
 Camping is free on public beaches unless otherwise stated.
 During the winter, many photographers rent and sleep in their cars.

 Lofoten Islands are simply stunning.
-While it can be visited year round, many say it is best to go in the winter, with the snow covered peaks and less crowds, plus you get the opportunity see the Northern Lights.
+While it can be visited year round, many say it is best to go in the winter, with the snow-covered peaks and fewer crowds, plus you get the opportunity see the Northern Lights.

 Visited in March 2016.